Laughlin, Nevada: Education

 The Clark County School District serves Laughlin.
 Children are transported by bus to local schools all located within the town limits.
 They are William G. Bennett Elementary School (K-5), Laughlin Junior High School (6-8) and Laughlin High School (9-12).
-The Junior High School and the High School share the same campus, which has numerous modern facilities including a well-equipped auditorium and a gymnasium.
+The Junior High School and the High School share the same campus.

 Infrastructure

 Community Resources Center

-The Community Resources Center is located in the Clark County Regional Government Center complex in Laughlin.
+The Community Resources Center is in the Clark County Regional Government Center complex in Laughlin.
 Several social services agencies provide assistance to the public from this building.
 The River Fund, Inc., is a local non-profit agency providing direct emergency and crisis services for individuals and families.
-East Valley Family Services is a non-profit organization that provides support for Laughlin through a variety of programs targeted to families, children, and seniors, as well as providing advice regarding other public assistance programs.
-The State of Nevada Division of Welfare and Supportive Services provides timely and temporary services for families, the disabled, and the elderly.
-The local office of the Southern Nevada Health District and the constable's office is also located in this building.
+East Valley Family Services is a non-profit organization supporting Laughlin through a variety of programs for families, children, and seniors, as well as providing advice regarding other public assistance programs.
+The State of Nevada Division of Welfare and Supportive Services offers timely and temporary services for families, the disabled, and the elderly.
+The local office of the Southern Nevada Health District and the constable's office are also in this building.

-Water Supply
+Water supply

 The Big Bend Water District provides the water supply for Laughlin.

-Water Reclamation
+Water reclamation

 The Clark County Water Reclamation District provides water treatment and recycling for Laughlin.

-Flood Control
+Flood control

 The Clark County Regional Flood Control District plans and engineers flood control management for Laughlin.